THERMAL FLUID

-AB&CO thermal fluid heating systems are high temperature process heating systems, that uses a special thermal oil, a so-called Heat Transfer Fluid (HTF), as the circulating heat carrier.
+AB&CO Thermal Fluid Heating Systems are high temperature process heating systems, using a special appropriate oil-based thermal fluid, a so-called Heat Transfer Fluid (HTF) as the circulating heat carrier.

 These types of heating systems are used for high performance industrial processes - most often as an alternative to high pressure saturated steam.

-As it appears from diagram below, steam at high temperatures requires pressurised systems, whereas thermal oil (HTF) can be operated atmospheric up to above 300°C. When pressurised, the HTF can be operated even up to 400°C.
+In the temperature diagram below (bottom page), you can see the differences in this - between water/steam (vapour) and different kind of heat transfer fluids.
+As it appears here, the steam at high temperatures REQUIRES PRESSURIZED SYSTEMS, whereas thermal fluid (HTF) can be operated atmospheric up to above 300°C. When pressurised, the HTF can be operated even up to 400°C.

 Above in higher quality Properties Steam/Water Properties HTF (typically white mineral oil type)